 Sea Pal has eighteen draft beers on its menu.
 While the number and origin changes, most are California beers, of which several are local.
 Wine is chilled in the cooler along with soft drinks.

-The service is casual.
+They have an excellent service that is casual.
 Order inside, get a number, and your food is delivered to your seat.
 It’s served in paper-lined baskets.
 There is seating inside the tiny café, but the best places are on the deck.

-There are picnic tables, old “hippie spool” tables, and a natural-edged wooden bar that borders the railing.
-All outdoor seats overlook the Noyo River, the harbor, and the Noyo River Bridge.
+There are picnic tables, old “hippie spool” tables, and a natural-edged wooden full bar that borders the railing.
+Their outdoor seating overlooks the Noyo River, the harbor, and the Noyo River Bridge.

 After dark or on a blustery day, a fire pit is kept ablaze.
 Sea Pal is a friendly place; order a pitcher of beer and share it with your neighbors.
 For an authentic feeling of the old days in the harbor, you should really try this Fort Bragg seafood restaurant.